 Download the GUI Package from the Download Links section of the most recent SafeHaven release notes.
-In this case, it is SafeHaven 5.0 Release Notes.
+Please refer to Most Recent SafeHaven Release Updates for the most recent SafeHaven version.
 Once the file is downloaded, extract it, and run safehaven-console.exe.

 Create a New SafeHaven Cluster

 Click on Create new cluster.

 Enter the Organization Name and the License key provided to you by your CenturyLink Resource.
 Click Next.